 The Constitution, Terms of Reference, Rules of Procedure, Functions and Procedures of the Secretariat and Legal Advisers, and list of current members are set out below, together with copies of all reports published by the Panel.

-After careful consideration, the Panel’s opinion was that the just and fair resolution of the claim is the transfer of the Biccherna Panel by the British Library Board to the Claimants in accordance with the provisions of the Holocaust (Return of Cultural Objects) Act 2009.
-The Panel concluded that the Biccherna Panel formed part of an inventory owned by a Munich art gallery, of which the Claimants are the surviving heirs of the Jewish shareholders, and that the sale of the Gallery’s contents in 1936 by the Aryanised Berlin auction house of Paul Graupe in response to an extortionate tax demand, constituted a forced sale.
+12 June 2014: Report in respect of a painted wooden tablet, the Biccherna Panel, now in the possession of the British Library.
+The Panel’s opinion was that the just and fair resolution of the claim is the restitution of the Biccherna Panel by the British Library to the Claimants in accordance with the provisions of the Holocaust (Return of Cultural Objects) Act 2009.
+The Panel concluded that the Biccherna Panel formed part of an inventory of a Munich art gallery of which the Claimants are the surviving heirs and that the sale of the Gallery’s contents in 1936 by the aryanised Berlin auction house of Paul Graupe in response to an extortionate tax demand constituted a forced sale.
 To read the report, click here.

-On 15 September 2010 the Panel issued a revised report on the case of a 12th century Missal from the Metropolitan Chapter of the Cathedral City of Benevento, and reissued its recommendation that the Missal be restituted to Italy.
+15 September 2010: The Panel issued a revised report on the case of a 12th century Missal from the Metropolitan Chapter of the Cathedral City of Benevento, and reissued its recommendation that the Missal be restituted to Italy.
 The recommendation was accepted by the Culture Minister and the British Library has agreed to implement it.
 The Missal will be the first item to be restituted from the UK under the Holocaust (Return of Cultural Objects) Act 2009.

 The Panel concluded in an earlier Report of 23 March 2005 that it was likely that the Missal had been looted amongst the scenes of chaos during the Allied bombing of Benevento in 1943 and was then sold by a Naples book seller to a British soldier in 1944.
 The Missal was acquired by the British Museum in 1947 and transferred to the British Library in 1973.
 In 2005 the Panel recognised that the British Library Act 1972 prevented the British Library from removing the Missal from its collection and so it recommended a loan to Benevento and that consideration should be given to changing the law to allow the restitution of cultural objects lost during the Nazi era.